-The love for food, from growing to making it, cooking to eating it, runs deeply in the family behind Kitchen Warehouse.
-Chris Murphy, company director, co-owner and chef, shares his personal recipe for Italian sausage, which he regularly makes for his family using meat fresh from the family’s farm in Pinjarra.
+The love of food, from growing to making it, cooking to eating it, runs deeply in the Kitchen Warehouse family.
+Chris Murphy, company director, co-owner and chef, shares his recipe for Italian sausage, which he regularly makes for the family using meat fresh from the family farm.

-Beyond the recipe, Chris also shares his top tips for great sausage making at home.
-If you’ve never tried it, this is the perfect guide to get you started.
-Learn a trick or two and seize the next available opportunity to make your own sausages for the barbie.
+Chris also shares his top tips for great sausage making at home.
+If you’ve never tried making sausages, there’s not time like the present to get started.

 And if you want to learn more tips and tricks, come along to one of our Sausage Making workshops.